kawrou/recipeasy_fork/README.md

 ## Intro

+---
+This is a fork of a project I completed with other members in order to make improvements to the tests and code base.
+The original can be found [here](https://github.com/kawrou/RecipEasy-recipe-manager)
+---

 Over the course of 2 weeks (8 or 9 days), we are building a recipe manager web application.
 We will be desigining the app by first finding problems with current